 Other editions of ModelSim are supported by Libero SoC.
-To use other editions of ModelSim , simply do not install ModelSim ME from the Libero SoC media.
+To use other editions of ModelSim, do not install ModelSim ME from the Libero SoC media.

-Note: ModelSim for Microsemi comes with its own online help and documentation.
+Note: ModelSim for Microsemi includes online help and documentation.
 After starting ModelSim, click the Help menu.